Save big (up to $1,875) on small business tools with our free membership, business.com+

 State laws and regulations around marijuana testing

-Support for the legalization of marijuana is at a record high.
-Eighty-nine percent of Americans agree that it should be legal, according to a Pew Research Center survey in which 30 percent of respondents said it should be legal for medical use and 59 percent said it should be legal for medical and recreational use.
-States must be listening to what the people want, because 38 states, three territories and Washington, D.C., have legalized the use of marijuana, be it medically, recreationally or both.
+Support for marijuana legalization remains at historic levels.
+According to a Gallup poll, 70 percent of Americans believe marijuana should be legal.
+States must be listening to what the people want, because 40 states, three territories and Washington, D.C., have legalized the use of marijuana, be it medically, recreationally or both.

 Many employers currently drug test workers for illicit substances, including marijuana, as part of their preemployment screening process.
 While this might have made sense when pot was an illegal substance across the entire country, the legalization of marijuana in parts of the United States has caused a domino effect of marijuana-related state laws and regulations that businesses should be aware of.